peterzlomek/Network-Speed-Report-Generator/README.md

 # Network-Speed-Report-Generator
 This program is to generates a PDF report displaying network upload and download speeds.
+The program uses the speedtest library to perform the speed test and then generates a PDF report using the reportlab library.
+The PDF report includes a title, a table that displays the download and upload speeds, and styling such as font size, font type, and background color.
+The program can be used to monitor network speeds and generate reports for analysis or record-keeping purposes.
+The program can be executed from the command line and generates the PDF report in the same directory as the script.